 A Bill to require HM Commissioners of Revenue and Customs to record income tax revenues where the payee self-certifies as holding a conscientious objection to public spending on defence purposes and report to Parliament thereon; to place a duty on HM Treasury to take account of the amount and proportion of such self-certified income tax income in preparing the supply estimates; and for connected purposes.

-This bill would require HM Revenue & Customs to flag and record income tax receipts from people who self-certify a conscientious objection to defence spending, and to report the totals to Parliament.
-It would also oblige the Treasury to consider how much of these self-certified receipts exist when drawing up the Government’s spending plans.
-In short, it aims to track anti-defence tax money and factor it into public budgeting.
+This bill would require HM Revenue & Customs to record income tax paid by people who self-certify a conscientious objection to defence spending, and to report this to Parliament.
+It would also oblige the Treasury to take into account the amount and share of this self-certified income when preparing the government’s supply estimates.

 Generated 21 February 2026